-Fall Winter Spring Summer Year 1 PBC 450 (2 units) PBC 451 (1 unit) 1 elective (1 unit, optional) Submit Dissertation Advisor Form Course or Independent Study in Statistics or Data Science - see Appendix 1 for details Up to 2 elective units (suggested PBC 401) 1 unit PBC 590 (including PBC 402) 3 units of PBC 590 Consider applying for research grants Year 2 1 elective (1 unit) 2 units of PBC 590 Apply for research grants TA 1 quarter during year Annual review meeting 1 elective (1 unit) 2 units of PBC 590 PA 1 elective (1 unit) 2 units of PBC 590 Qualifying exam PhD Prospectus Present in PBC seminar series PA 3 units of PBC 590 Year 3 Apply for NSF DDIG TGS 500 Annual Review meeting TA 1 quarter during year • TGS 500 • PA TGS 500 PA Present in PBC seminar series TGS 500 Latest allowed completion of Qualifying Exam and PhD Prospectus Year 4 TGS 500 TA 1 quarter during year Apply for research grants Annual Review meeting • TGS 500 • PA TGS 500 Should have applied for external grants by now Present in PBC seminar series PA • TGS 500 Year 5 TGS 500 PA Annual Review meeting Permission to write meeting 3-6 months before defense • TGS 500 • PA TGS 500 PA Defend and turn in dissertation Graduate
+Fall Winter Spring Summer Year 1 PBC 450 (2 units) PBC 451 (1 unit) 1 elective (1 unit, optional) Submit Dissertation Advisor Form Course or Independent Study in Statistics or Data Science - see Appendix 1 for details Up to 2 elective units (suggested PBC 401 and/or 402) Form and meet with dissertation ammittee 3 units of PBC 590 Consider applying for research grants Year 2 1 elective (1 unit) 2 units of PBC 590 Apply for research grants TA 1 quarter during year Annual review meeting 1 elective (1 unit) 2 units of PBC 590 PA/RA 1 elective (1 unit) 2 units of PBC 590 Qualifying exam PhD Prospectus Present in PBC seminar series PA/RA 3 units of PBC 590 Year 3 Apply for NSF DDIG TGS 500 Annual Review meeting TA 1 quarter during year TGS 500PA/RA TGS 500 PA/RA Present in PBC seminar series TGS 500 Latest allowed completion of Qualifying Exam and PhD Prospectus Year 4 TGS 500 TA 1 quarter during year Apply for research grants Annual Review meeting TGS 500PA/RA TGS 500 Should have applied for external grants by now Present in PBC seminar series PA • TGS 500 Year 5 TGS 500 PA/RA Annual Review meeting ● TGS 500 ●PA/RA TGS 500 PA/RA Defend and turn in dissertation Graduate submission of the student-faculty agreement.
+Updated instructions to elaborate on the agreement are available in the link above.
+Please consider that PBC-499 units must not exceed half of the total units taken in the first three quarters at PBC.
+Learn more about these guidelines here, or contact PBC's Program Assistant if you need more information about this subject.

-^{}PBC 590 is used to bring your total units/quarter to 3 units.
+PBC 590 is used to bring your total units/quarter to 3 units.
 You can manage your elective and PBC 590 units for each quarter during your first two years as appropriate for you.
 The above scenario is just an example.